 In this event all trainees will be entitled to the following:

-The Trainee is encouraged to seek resolution of grievances relating to his/her appointment, Agreement, responsibilities, or any other concerns or issues related to the interpretation, application, or breach of any policy, practice, or procedure in his/her educational program, including any differences between the Trainee and the DMC and/or Program and/or any representative thereof, according to the GME Resident Policy Manual located on the GME website www.dmc.org/gme.
+The Trainee is encouraged to seek resolution of grievances relating to his/her appointment, Agreement, responsibilities, or any other concerns or issues related to the interpretation, application, or breach of any policy, practice, or procedure in his/her educational program, including any differences between the Trainee and the Sponsoring Institution, DMC and/or Program and/or any representative thereof, according to the Grievance Policy within the GME Resident Policy Manual located on the GME website www.dmc.org/gme or RMS (New Innovations).

 During the term of this Agreement, the Trainee’s appointment is conditional upon satisfactory performance of all Program elements by the Trainee.
-If the actions, conduct, or performance, professional or otherwise, of the Trainee are deemed by the DMC, Applicable Accrediting Body or Program Director to be inconsistent with the terms of this Agreement, the DMC’s standards of patient care, patient welfare, or the objectives of the DMC, or if such actions, conduct, or performance reflects adversely on the Program or DMC or disrupts operations at the Program or DMC, corrective action may be taken by the DMC and Program Director.
-(Refer to the Corrective Action Procedures, which can be found in the GME office or located on the GME website www.dmc.org/gme).
+If the actions, conduct, or performance, professional or otherwise, of the Trainee are deemed by the Sponsoring Institution, DMC, DMC GME Office, Applicable Accrediting Body or Program Director to be inconsistent with the terms of this Agreement, Tenet/DMC’s standards of patient care, patient welfare, or the objectives of Tenet/DMC, or if such actions, conduct, or performance reflects adversely on the Program, Sponsoring Institution or Tenet/DMC or disrupts operations at the Program, Sponsoring Institution or DMC, corrective action may be taken by the Sponsoring Institution, Tenet/DMC, DMC GME Office and Program Director.
+(Refer to the Corrective Action (Due Process), which can be found in the GME Resident Policy Manual or located on the GME website www.dmc.org/gme or RMS (New Innovations).
 Trainee specifically agrees that DE&R may immediately terminate this Agreement in the event Trainee becomes debarred, excluded, or suspended, or if any other event occurs that makes Trainee an Ineligible Person.
 An “Ineligible Person” is an individual or entity who: (i) is currently excluded, debarred, suspended, or otherwise ineligible to participate in the Federal health care programs or in Federal procurement or non-procurement programs; or (ii) has been convicted of a criminal offense that falls within the range of activities described in 42 U.S.C. § 1320a-7(a), but has not yet been excluded, debarred, suspended, or otherwise declared ineligible.
 Trainee has an affirmative duty to immediately disclose to DE&R if Trainee becomes an Ineligible Person.

-The DMC will comply with the obligations imposed by state and federal law and regulations to report instances in which the Trainee is not reappointed or is terminated for reasons related to alleged mental or physical impairment, incompetence, malpractice or misconduct, or impairment of patient safety or welfare.
+DE&R, Tenet/DMC and DMC GME Office will comply with the obligations imposed by state and federal law and regulations to report instances in which the Trainee is not reappointed or is terminated for reasons related to alleged mental or physical impairment, incompetence, malpractice or misconduct, or impairment of patient safety or welfare.